 Can You Clean a Microwave with Bleach?
-Is It a Good Idea?
+Tips, Facts, & FAQ

 Everyone knows to cover food with a paper towel or other microwave-safe material before you nuke it.
 However, despite our best efforts, sometimes microwaved contents still explode, spewing hot tomato soup all over the white walls.
 Once it cools off, you might wonder how to scrub away the mess.
 Since bleach is an antibacterial agent, it makes sense that some people might try to use it to clean their microwave.
 However, this isn’t recommended since it can strip the plastic, making it brittle and possibly causing damage over time.
 Here’s the best way to clean your microwave—and prevent future messes.